Seb-Looker/embed-sdk-exercises/guided_exercises/section1.md

 ### .env: Environment variables

-On your command line in the integrated terminal (VS Code); rename a couple files
+On your command line in the integrated terminal (VS Code); rename and modify a few files

 ```
 mv .env.example .env
-mv ./demo/demo_user.json.example ./demo/demo_user.json
 ```

+Head over to your Looker instance, navigate to Admin > Platform Embed on your Looker instance.
+This requires admin privileges.
+The demo server runs by default at http://localhost:8080.
+By adding that address to the Embedded Domain Whitelist you can enable the demo to receive messages from Looker.

+Turn on Embed Authentication.

+In order to view your embed secret you must reset it.
+Copy the secret to a secure place.

+`PLEASE NOTE THAT THIS WILL RESET THE SECRET FOR THE WHOLE INSTANCE, FOR EVERYONE AND EVERYTHING RUNNING ON THIS INSTANCE.` `IT WILL BREAK ANY PREVIOUS EMBEDDING OF LOOKER.`

+`If other colleagues have already gone through this training, please ask them for the secret instead` `If your company already has different embedded projects running on this instance, please ask the appropriate person for the secret.`
+`If embed authentication was already turned on, it is more than likely that someone in your company is already using a secret and can share it with you.`

+Navigate to your .env and update your Looker values for `LOOKERSDK_BASE_URL`, `LOOKER_EMBED_HOST` and `LOOKER_EMBED_SECRET`.
+(To open a file in VSCode, simply click the filename on the left pane)

+Head back to your Looker instance, navigate to Admin > Users and create your API 3 keys.
+Navigate to your .env and fill in your API id and secret in `LOOKERSDK_CLIENT_ID`, `LOOKERSDK_CLIENT_SECRET`.
+(To open a file in VSCode, simply click the filename on the left pane)

 The Embed SDK uses `dotenv` a common Node package that will look for a `.env` and load them up for you.
 For light reading on environment variables you can read [this article](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa).

 In short, we use environment variables as a way to configure the server to store necessary information **on startup** like the host name and API credentials.

-Head over to the SKO instance, [https://sko2020.dev.looker.com/admin/users](https://sko2020.dev.looker.com/admin/users), and create your API 3 keys.
-Navigate to your .env and fill in your API id and secret in `LOOKERSDK_CLIENT_ID`, `LOOKERSDK_CLIENT_SECRET`.
-(To open a file in VSCode, simply click the filename on the left pane)
+### demo_user.json: Configure your embed user

+Navigate to your /demo/demo_user.json file and update the line `"models": ["powered_by", "thelook"],` to be the name of the models the dashboard you want to embed uses.
+If you are following along all these exercises, please use thelook.

+Navigate to your /demo/demo_config.ts file and update the lines `export const lookerHost = 'demo.looker.com'` to your Looker partner instance URL and `export const dashboardId = 159` to the dashboardId of the dashboard you want to embed.
+If you are following along all these exercises, please use Business Pulse.
+You can find the dashboardId by opening the dashboard in Looker.
+The dashboardId is the number at the end of the URL (for example: https://demo.looker.com/dashboards/100734)

+This configuration is used by the Embed SDK to create an SSO URL ([docs](https://docs.looker.com/reference/embedding/sso-embed)) for an application user which will see Looker dashboards, looks and explores.

+## Get the web server running

-Now that the .env is configured, lets start up the server.
+Now that the .env and the demo files are configured, lets start up the server.
 Note that you will see error messages when `npm install` runs.
 This is expected and will be fixed with the subsequent `awk` command.
 Run the following commands in your VS Code in the integrated terminal.

 ```
 npm install